 So what do you have to lose?
 There is no rush to figure out your life’s purpose, so take some time to explore this magical world we live in, at a time when traveling has never been easier or more within your reach.

 Why Take a Gap Year?

-Gap years provide an excellent way to figure out what you may want out of life before you make a decision based on outside pressures or internal confusion, or to simply take time for yourself to reorient your interests and goals.
+Gap years provide an excellent way to figure out what you may want out of life before you make a decision based on outside pressures or internal confusion or to simply take time for yourself to reorient your interests and goals.
 For many, it’s a year of personal growth and exploration-- a chance to gain independence and valuable work skills along the way.
-Making the decision to take a gap year shows courage and maturity, and serves as an investment for your future.
+Deciding to take a gap year shows courage and maturity and serves as an investment for your future.

 Benefits of a Yearlong Gap Program

 One important point to consider is why it might be more beneficial to take a gap year over choosing a program with a shorter duration, like a semester abroad or a summer internship.
 It goes without saying that the longer you spend abroad, the more time you have to explore different places, meet different people, and learn about yourself.